Dual Diagnosis Treatment Oswego, IL

 Care Clinics Of Yorkville - 5.3 miles from Oswego, IL

-Care Clinics Of Yorkville is a dual diagnosis treatment center in Yorkville, IL that provides treatment for drug or alcohol use and mental health disorders that include PTSD as well as avoidant personality disorder.
+Care Clinics Of Yorkville is a dual-diagnosis treatment center in Yorkville, IL that provides treatment services for drug or alcohol use and mental health disorders that include generalized anxiety disorder as well as antisocial personality disorder.

 Address: 507 West Kendall Drive, Yorkville, IL 60560 in Kendall County